 In order to conduct sustainable asset management while maximizing the value of our properties, we have taken into consideration ESG factors in our investment and asset management processes.
-In addition, we have established a Green Bond Framework in relation to fund procurement.
+In addition, we have established the Green Finance Framework in relation to fund procurement as described in more detail above.
 Our Sustainability Policy clearly states that we consider the environment and stakeholders such as members of local communities surrounding our properties, and we request our hotel tenants to cooperate with our sustainability initiatives.
 We consider environmental and social factors when procuring products and services.